 Press "sauté' on your Instant Pot.
 Add in the oil or butter, and when hot, toss in the onion.

 Meanwhile, mix your spices and broth together to be ready for step 5.

 Stir the onion for a few minutes to soften, then add the broken spaghetti pieces to brown slightly, several minutes.
 You will notice the noodles getting darker in color.
-Hit 'cancel.'
+Remove and set aside.

-Add all the rice, the seasoning mix, and chicken, stirring to combine, ensuring no stuck bits on bottom of the pot.
+Add all the rice, the seasoning mix, reserved noodles onion mixture, and broth stirring to combine, ensuring no stuck bits on bottom of the pot.

 Vegetable addition note: In these pictures, I added some steamed broccoli to the end product...cooking broccoli WITH the rice would = mush broccoli - yuck.